How to Join Granny Squares: 7 Beginner Tips

 To work the single crochet join, place two squares right sides together.
 Insert your hook through the top loops of the first stitch on both squares.
 Yarn over and pull up a loop (2 loops on hook).
 Yarn over and pull through both loops (1 single crochet made).
 Move to the next stitch pair and repeat.
 Work a single crochet in each stitch pair across the seam.
 The single crochet join uses more yarn than the whip stitch or slip stitch, and the seam is thicker and more textured, but this can be a feature rather than a bug.

-This method is particularly popular for how to join granny squares in baby blankets and afghans where the ridge adds visual interest and a tactile element.
-It also creates a slightly stretchy seam that holds up well to washing and regular use.
-Use a contrasting color yarn for the single crochet join to make the ridge stand out as a bold design feature, or use the same color as the outer round of your squares for a subtler effect.
-The single crochet stitch is one of the most fundamental techniques, so if you already know it, this joining method will feel natural right away.
+This join is especially popular in baby blankets and afghans, where the ridge adds visual interest and a tactile element.
+It’s also a slightly stretchy seam that holds up to washing and regular use.
+Use a contrasting color to make the ridge a bold feature, or match your squares’ outer round for a subtler effect.
+If you already know the single crochet stitch, this join will feel natural.

-When deciding how to join granny squares, the mattress stitch is the gold standard for invisible seams in crochet.
-When worked correctly, the seam is virtually undetectable, making the joined squares appear as one continuous piece of fabric.
-This technique is widely used in garment construction but works beautifully for granny square blankets and other projects where you want a clean, professional finish.
+The mattress stitch is the gold standard for invisible seams.
+Worked correctly, the join is nearly undetectable, so the squares look like one continuous piece of fabric.
+It’s common in garment construction but works beautifully for granny square blankets and anything where you want a clean, professional finish.

 To work the mattress stitch, place two squares with their right sides facing up, aligned edge to edge.
 Thread a yarn needle and insert it under the first horizontal bar between the last and second-to-last stitches on one square, then under the corresponding bar on the other square.
 Alternate between sides, always picking up the horizontal bar between stitches (not the stitch itself).
 Pull the yarn gently after every few stitches to close the gap, but do not pull so tight that the fabric puckers.
 The mattress stitch works by zigzagging between the two pieces, interlocking the horizontal bars to create a seamless join.

-The join-as-you-go method is the most popular approach for how to join granny squares, is fundamentally different from the other four techniques because you connect the squares while you are crocheting them, not after they are all finished.
-On the final round of each new square, you work the corner and first side into the corresponding stitches of an already-completed square instead of into chain spaces.
-This eliminates the seaming step entirely and produces a clean, integrated join.
+Join-as-you-go is fundamentally different from the other four: you connect squares while you crochet them, not after.
+On the final round of each new square, you work the corner and first side into the matching stitches of an already-finished square instead of into chain spaces, which skips the seaming step entirely and gives a clean, integrated join.

 To work JAYG, complete your first granny square in full and fasten off.
 On the second square, work rounds 1 through 3 normally.
 On the final round, when you reach a corner, chain 1, then work a slip stitch or single crochet into the corner chain space of the first square.
 Continue across the side, joining each cluster of the new square to the corresponding cluster of the first square.
 Work the remaining corners and sides normally (in chain spaces).
 When you start a third square, you can join it to both the first and second squares simultaneously by connecting two sides during the final round.